ayush-agrawal001/Platformer-Game/README.md

 Fall due to gravity.
 Restart the game upon falling off the screen.

 # Classes and Objects

 1. Player :  The Player class handles the player's character, including position, velocity, dimensions, and animations.
 Key methods include:
 2. draw(): Renders the player on the canvas.
 3.  update(): Updates the player's position and handles animations.
 4. Platform: The Platform class represents platforms in the game that the player can stand on.
 Key methods include:

-draw(): Renders the platform on the canvas.
-smallPlat: The smallPlat class is similar to the Platform class but for smaller platforms.
+5. smallPlat: The smallPlat class is similar to the Platform class but for smaller platforms.
 Key methods include:

-draw(): Renders the small platform on the canvas.
+6.draw(): Renders the small platform on the canvas.
-GenericObject: The GenericObject class is used for static images like the background and hills.
+7.GenericObject: The GenericObject class is used for static images like the background and hills.
 Key methods include:

-draw(): Renders the generic object on the canvas.
 # Controls
 The player can control the game character using the following keys:

 W / Up Arrow: Jump
 A / Left Arrow: Move left
 D / Right Arrow: Move right

 # Customization
 You can customize the game by modifying various aspects of the code: